 Boondocking Tips for Families

-There are a few things that have helped us be more successful dry camping in an RV with kids.
+There are a few tips for how to dry camp in an RV that have helped us be more successful dry camping in an RV with kids.
 Obviously, this would be very different if you’re in a car, and some will vary even for a camper van.
 Still, I hope these tips for boondocking in an RV help you feel more comfortable and confident in trying it out.

 Fill up water in advance.